Club Foot 2-28-05 Pete Ramey with 2018 edits

-A “club footed” horse is defined by most people as a horse with one hoof that grows more upright than the one on the other side.
+A “club-footed” horse is defined by most people as a horse with one hoof that grows more upright (particularly at the heel angle) than its mate on the other side.
 Normally we’re talking about the front pair of hooves.
-Most farriers have treated it as a hoof problem and worked to make the pair of hooves match each other, but it is my opinion that this is a backwards way of looking at the problem.
+Many folks have treated it as a hoof problem and worked to make the pair of hooves match each other, but it is my opinion that this is a backwards way of looking at the problem.

 When a problem above the hoof limits the range of motion of the foreleg, the hoof responds by becoming more upright.
 This is the horse’s attempt to find some measure of balance in an unbalanced situation.
 This does not take all of the responsibility from the farrier.
 If left unchecked, this pattern will become more severe over time.
-Each hoof needs to be treated as an individual and trimmed for uniform sole thickness and to grow out any wall flaring.
+Each hoof needs to be treated as an individual and trimmed for adequate and uniform sole thickness, for longer stride, for heel-first impact and to grow out any wall flaring.
 Meanwhile, we should try to identify and heal the true problem while understanding that the deformation of the hoof is only a symptom of that true problem.

 Suprascapular Nerve Damage

-From my observations in the field, this is the most common.
+From my observations in the field, this is one of the most common.
 Square up the horse while someone holds the mane out of the way so that the withers and the shoulders can be viewed from behind.
 You may have to stand on a bucket or something to get this view.
-If the shoulder on the side of the club foot falls away from the withers more steeply or is smaller, nerve damage is probably your culprit.
+If the shoulder on the side of the club foot falls away from the withers more steeply or is smaller, nerve damage may be your culprit.

-The nerve is usually damaged during a one time event.
-The foreleg is extended and under power, and suddenly looses traction and slips backward.
-When this happens, the lack of nerve stimuli allows the muscle to contract and become a more tendonous type of material.
-Fortunately, the shrinkage of the muscles and their replacement by connective tissue forms “functional” ligaments (Dr. James R. Rooney) which continue to do the job of holding the scapula in place, but with a limited range of motion.
+The nerve is usually damaged during a one-time event.
+The foreleg is extended and under power, and suddenly loses traction and slips backward.
+When this happens, the lack of nerve stimuli allows the muscle to contract and become a more tendinous type of material.
+Fortunately, the shrinkage of the muscles and their replacement by connective tissue forms functional ligaments (James R. Rooney, DVM) which continue to do the job of holding the scapula in place, but with a limited range of motion.

 Tendon contracture is a misnomer.
 Tendons do not contract beyond their rest length.
 The muscles that work the flexor tendons can and do contract for many reasons.
 An overfed foal can “outgrow” the muscles and tendons.
 A stall bound horse can have simple muscle contraction due to a lack of movement.
 Any injury that causes reduced use or movement of a limb can result in muscle contraction.
 The list goes on.
 Either way, if this is suspected, a competent vet and farrier need to have their heads together and be on the job.
 Again, exercise, routine stretching and massage therapy may be the best cure and routine hoof care throughout the horse’s life and plenty of exercise are the best preventatives.